reikonakajima/FDNT/INSTALL.md

 The most relevant options to set are:
-PREFIX               Your final installation directory PYFPREFIX            Your final python module installation directory TMV_DIR              Your tmv installation directory BOOST_DIR            Your Boost installation directory EXTRA_INCLUDE_PATH   Where you can find other headers (such as cfitsio.h)
+PREFIX               Your final installation directory PYPREFIX             Your final python module installation directory TMV_DIR              Your tmv installation directory BOOST_DIR            Your Boost installation directory EXTRA_INCLUDE_PATH   Where you can find other headers (such as cfitsio.h)